-If you’re in search of inspiration, adventure, or simply want a break from modern day society, the best thing you can do for yourself is escape to one of America’s 58 national parks.
-On August 25th in the year 1916, the U.S. National Park Service was brought to life, in efforts to preserve the majestic regions of our country.
+If you’re in search of inspiration, adventure, or simply want a break from modern-day society, the best thing you can do for yourself is escape to one of America’s 58 national parks.
+On August 25th in the year 1916, the U.S. National Park Service was brought to life, in an effort to preserve the majestic regions of our country.
 Fast forward 100 years later, these parks still remain as beautiful as ever.

 No matter who you are and what you do, it’s important to get outside, appreciate our gorgeous planet, and make a conscious effort to take care of it, so people all over the world can experience its glory for generations to come.
 You’ll be pleased to find tremendous landscapes that will fill you with awe around every single corner — more than any city skyline ever could.